How to Help Your Cat Cope With Fireworks This July 4th June 30 2020, 2 Comments

 Close all windows and doors.

-More pets go missing around the 4th of July than any other time of year, and noisy fireworks are to blame.
-To try and keep your cat as safe as possible, keep them in a room where they can't dart out any doors or windows if they get scared by a sudden firework.
+Did you know that more pets go missing around the 4th of July than any other time of year?
+Usually, noisy fireworks are to blame.
+To try and keep your cat as safe as possible, keep them in a room where they can't dart out any doors or windows if they get scared by a sudden firework, especially if you're going in and out during any BBQs!

 Cool your jets - and your pet's jets.

-If you are staying home, try and keep things relatively quiet and calm.
-Cats can pick up and respond to our emotional states, so if you're anxious, your cat will be anxious.
-Talk with a soothing voice and don't chase or try and pick up your cat.
+If you are staying home with your pets this Fourth of July, try and keep things relatively quiet and calm.
+Cats can pick up and respond to our emotional states, so if you're anxious about your cat being upset, your cat will be even more anxious.
+Talk with a soothing voice, and don't chase or try and pick up your cat if they don't want to be held.
+Trying to pick up a frightened cat might end up in accidental scratches!

 Make sure your cat has a safe place to hide.

-If you're hosting a party you know it's about to get real up in here, make sure your cat has a room in the house in which it feels safe.
+If you're hosting a party (remember: practice social distancing and make sure to wear cloth face coverings!) you know it's about to get real up in here, make sure your cat has a room in the house in which it feels safe.
 Typically, as soon as the fireworks start, your cat will run under a bed or hide behind the toilet to escape loud noises anyway.

-If it is still really loud near their favorite place, provide a cozy hideaway in the middle of the house away from windows.
+If it is still extremely loud or disruptive near their favorite place, provide a cozy hideaway in the middle of the house away from windows.
 Try leaving a few kibbles of their favorite food or treat in a safe quiet room to help them relax.

 Play soothing music.